Macario "Jun" Roco

 His "Mother and Child" painting exhibits the message to give honor and appreciation to mothers who never cease to love their children.

-Ruco's Still Life paintings exhibit his delicate, but meticulous technique.
+Roco's still life paintings exhibit his delicate but meticulous technique.
 His paintings are based on the manifestations of his subconscious mind.
-With his paintings, he projects the life of a distinct individual; the importance of objects even in its smallest detail, and the things people strive to achieve from their endeavors.
+With his paintings, he projects the life of a distinct individual, the importance of objects even in their smallest details, and the things people strive to achieve from their endeavors.

-All these were made possible by the fortitude in facing the trials of life, and how difficult those could be, and his unwavering passion for painting to serve as fuel to always keep him moving.
+All these were made possible by his fortitude in facing the trials of life and how difficult they could be, and his unwavering passion for painting, which served as fuel to always keep him moving.